Skip Ahead To My Advice Here!

 It’s a great area to visit (and to grow up too).
 It’s the home of beautiful national parks.
 It’s the home of wildlife, wild horses, maybe bears, and rare plants.
 It boasts its own Velebit botanical garden.

 It’s the home of the Bura, the wind that frightens me and my boat into harbour, turns the water into a boiling maelstrom and scours the hills of the island of Pag into a moonscape which really does turn into excellent cheese.
 (You really must try my favourite sheep’s cheese from Pag: paški sir – yum, yum, yum!).

 It has a 100 km hiking trail, with hundreds of other paths to explore and climbing challenges for the more adventurous.
 Off-roading in Landrovers is another fun option.

-From its many viewpoints, you can not only look down on the mountain landscapes into the valleys but also see across the sea to hundreds of Croatian islands.
+From its many viewpoints, you can look down on the mountain landscapes into the valleys and see across the sea to hundreds of Croatian islands.

-I have grown to love its spectacular thunderstorms which provides occasional dazzling fireworks all around the sky.
+I have grown to love its spectacular thunderstorms, which provide occasional dazzling fireworks all around the sky.
 The Velebit is a natural wonder that you won’t want to miss!

 The Child of Light

 What about the baby, though?
 Born in an electrical storm, that baby became “the genius who lit the world.”
 It’s easy to imagine that he was inspired by the storms and the lightning he must have seen flickering round those mountains as he grew up.
 That man was Nikola Tesla, the wizard of electricity.